 Sedation dentistry for such patients helps prevent physical and emotional distress.

-There are a number of reasons why receiving dental care can be difficult for patients with Alzheimer’s or dementia.
-During a dental procedure they can fade in and out of lucid moments and may become frightened or disoriented during their treatment.
+There are a number of reasons why receiving dental care can be difficult for patients with Alzheimer’s or Dementia.
+During a dental procedure, patients with Alzheimer’s or Dementia can fade in and out of lucid moments and may become frightened or disoriented during their treatment.
 As a result, they may not be able to sit still and may make sudden movements that could cause injuries.

 At The Dental Anesthesia Center, we offer both oral and IV sedation for patients who need dental treatment but have a difficult time cooperating.
-Sedation dentistry for such ones helps prevent physical and emotional distress.
+Sedation dentistry for these patients helps prevent physical and emotional distress.

 Alzheimer’s disease often poses unique challenges to maintaining dental health.
 As it progresses, a person may forget when and how to brush their teeth.
 This can jeopardize their oral health and also cause difficulties with chewing, digesting, and with getting the proper nutrition.